TypeCellOS/BlockNote/packages/website/docs/docs/editor.md

 `defaultStyles`: Whether to use the default font and reset the styles of `<p>`, `<li>`, `<h1>`, etc. elements that are used in BlockNote.
 Defaults to true if undefined.

-`theme:` Whether to use the light or dark theme.

 ## Demo: Saving & Restoring Editor Contents

 By default, BlockNote doesn't preserve the editor contents when your app is reopened or refreshed.
 However, using the editor options, you can change this by using the editor options.